lmgarvey/abacus/GitCommitMessages.md

 For all commits after 9 November, the main bullet will match the title on git's commit message.

+- Updated Abacus testing
+  - 9 November 2023
+  - HitTest testing broke as a result of adding the checkboxes
+    - Moved this testing into an AbacusMock class to account for it
+  - Added testing for hitting the reset button
+  - Added testing for the LITE value display updating correctly
+  - Bead testing was also broken as a result of removing the EarthBead and HeavenlyBead classes, removed those errors
 - Improved LITE value display
   - 9 November 2023
   - Modified the LITE value display calculation to use int64_t to build the entire number *as a number*, rather than as a backwards string one column at a time